wzheng10/Web-Dev-2021/27 Async JS/notes.md

     rejected: the operation has failed

 A promise is a returned object to which you attach callbacks, instead of passing callbacks into a function

+## Async Functions ##
+A newer and cleaner syntax for working with async code!
+Syntax "sugar" for promises

+2 Pieces
+Async
+    -will always return a promise

+    -if the function return sa value, the promise will be resolved with that value

+    -if the function throws an exception, the promise will be rejected

+    -if there are any errors inside the async, then the promise will default to a rejection

+Await
+    -can only use the await keyword inside of functions declared with async.

+    -will pause the execution of the function, and wait for the promise to be resolved